knime/knime-cloud-azure/README.md

 KNIME Executors are used by the KNIME Server to run KNIME Workflows.
 In the KNIME Server, workflows can be executed through a schedule, a REST API call, remotely using the KNIME Analytics Platform and through the KNIME WebPortal.
-When a workflow is run, the KNIME Server using an Executor for the actual execution.
+When a workflow is ready to run, the KNIME Server employs an Executor for the actual execution.

 The diagram below illustrates a KNIME Server and multiple KNIME Executors running in Azure.
 A virtual network (VNet) is required with a least one subnet.
 The KNIME Executors can be deployed using an Azure VM Scale Set (VMSS).
 The VMSS